henrylawson/henrylawson.net/website/_posts/2017-01-29-google-cloud-platform-gcp-study-plan.markdown

   1. Read over marketing content, client stories, GCP website pitch
   1. Read over GCP documentation
-  1. Identity and watch any popular GCP or third party how-to videos or tech talks on the product, GCP Next videos, Udemy, Quicklabs, safari books online, Google code labs etc.
+  1. Identity and watch any popular GCP or third party how-to videos or tech talks on the product, GCP Next vids, udemy, quicklabs, safari books online, google code labs etc.
   1. Configure using GCP web console
   1. Configure using GCP API
   1. Configure using GCP Cloud Deployment Manager
-  1. Go over configuring service with Terraform, Puppet, Chef, Salt understand maturity and flexibility of integration with GCP or third party products/clouds, are any features missing etc.
+  1. Go over configuring service with Terraform, Puppet, Chef, Salt understand maturity and flexibility of integration with GCP or third party products and clouds, are any features missing etc.
   1. Determine how product integrates with other GCP products, IAM, Load Balancers etc. integrate and try, understand best practices and improvements
-  1. Contrast experience with AWS/Azure equivalent product
+  1. Contrast experience with AWS and Azure equivalent product
-  1. Analyze the *business and tech problems* this product can help solve
+  1. Analyse the *business and tech problems* this product can help solve
   1. Determine the elevator pitch for this service
   1. How can it be used by a development team in DEV, UAT, PROD; how can config and changes be promoted through environments?
 Think through